mmponn/Valbak/README.md

 This project is licensed under the [Mozilla Public License Version 2 with support for Secondary Licenses (e.g. GPL, LGPL)](LICENSE).

+Although the MPL license is not as common as the MIT or Apache licenses it is an important open source license that, in a nutshell, permits this source code to be freely used in other projects.
+The biggest differentiator when compared to other licenses is that the MPL uses a "file-level" copyleft/copyright that encourages contributors to share their modifications to this project's files, while still allowing them to combine this project with code under other licenses (open or proprietary) with minimal restrictions.
+For a better overview, refer to the [MPL FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/).
+Regardless of this overview or the MPL FAQ, in all cases, this project's actual license takes precedence.

 ## Contribution